ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-dongle.md

 received 6 bytes (CRC=Ok(0x72bb), LQI=0)
 ```

-That means the device is observing interference traffic, likely from 2.4 GHz WiFi or Bluetooth.
+That means the device is observing interference traffic, likely from 2.4 GHz Zigbee, WiFi or Bluetooth.
 In this scenario you should switch the listening channel to one where you don't observe interference.
 Use the `cargo xtask change-channel` tool to do this in a second window.
 The tool takes a single argument: the new listening channel which must be in the range 11-26.

 ```console
 $ cargo xtask change-channel 11